Skip to content

 4. No option to customize the INFO field tag name from the default "MISSING_GENOTYPES"

-5. Cannot perform sample-specific missing data analysis, such as identifying which samples contribute most to missingness
+5. Cannot perform sample-specific missing data analysis

 6. No threshold options (e.g., flag only if more than X% of samples have missing data)